OpenSenseNova/SenseNova-SI/README.md

 To reproduce the benchmark results above, please refer to [EASI](https://github.com/EvolvingLMMs-Lab/EASI) to evaluate SenseNova-SI on mainstream spatial intelligence benchmarks.

+EASI supports over 20 spatial intelligence models and more than 10 spatial benchmarks, offering Docker for one-click spatial intelligence evaluation.

 ## 🖊️ Citation